 Comparing C++ vs C#

 Although they share a common ancestor, C++ and C# have become very different languages.
-As stated earlier, C# is a higher-level language compared to C++ or C. It was designed to help create applications faster than a lower-level language.
+As stated earlier, C# is a higher-level language compared to C++ or C. So, what is C sharp used for?
+In short, C# was designed to help create applications faster than a lower-level language.

 C# is mainly designed for application development for the Microsoft platform and requires the .NET framework on Windows, and therefore typically only runs on Windows.
 Although (as is true for most languages) it can be used to create almost anything, it’s particularly strong at making Windows desktop applications and video games.
 It’s also used for web and mobile applications.